Alexyskoutnev/Quadruped-Trajectory-Optimization-Stack/docs/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
-We introduce a new open-source framework, Quadruped Trajectory Optimization Stack (QTOS), which integrates a global planner, local planner, simulator, controller, and robot interface into a single package.
+We introduce a new open-source framework, Quadruped Trajectory Optimization Stack (</b>QTOS</b>), which integrates a global planner, local planner, simulator, controller, and robot interface into a single package.
 QTOS serves as a full-stack interface, simplifying continuous motion planning on an open-source quadruped platform by bridging the gap between middleware and gait planning.
 It empowers users to effortlessly translate high-level navigation objectives into low-level robot commands.
 Furthermore, QTOS enhances the stability and adaptability of long-distance gait planning across challenging terrain.
 </p></td></tr></table>
 </p>
   </div>